 Aka Manto - The Red Cape

-Aka Manto means Red Cape/Cloak.
-It basically refers to a tormented spirit that haunts bathrooms.
-He will appear when you use the bathroom that has no toilet paper.
-He will then ask you: “Do you want the red paper or the blue paper?”
-If you choose the red paper, you will be cut into pieces.
-If you opt for the blue paper, you will be strangled to death.
-According to other versions of the story, by choosing the red paper, you will be skinned alive, and if you prefer the blue, your blood will be drained from your body.
+Aka Manto means red cape or red cloak.
+It refers to a tormented spirit that haunts bathrooms.
+He appears when you enter a bathroom with no toilet paper and asks, "Do you want the red paper or the blue paper?"
+If you choose the red paper, you are cut to pieces.
+If you choose the blue paper, you are strangled to death.
+Other versions say the red choice means being skinned alive, while the blue choice drains all the blood from your body.

 Gashadokuro - The Giant Skeleton

-Inunaki Village is a mysterious village completely isolated from other villages, and even from the country itself.
-It is not known for sure if this village actually exists, but some people say it does.
-At the entrance of the village, there is a sign that says “The constitutive laws of Japan do not apply here.”
+Inunaki Village is a mysterious village that is said to be completely isolated from other villages and even from the country itself.
+It is not clear whether it really exists, but some people claim that it does.
+At the entrance, there is supposedly a sign that says, "The constitutional laws of Japan do not apply here."

-The residents of this village live in a very strange way: incest, cannibalism, and murder are common there.
-For some reason, you cannot use your cell phone or any other electronic device while in Inunaki Village.
-There are old shops and some public phones there, but you cannot call anyone.
-It is said that those who enter Inunaki Village cannot leave.
+The villagers are said to live in a very strange way.
+In some versions of the story, incest, cannibalism and murder are common there.
+For some reason, your phone and other electronic devices do not work inside Inunaki Village.
+There are old shops and some public phones, but no one can call out.
+According to the legend, once you enter Inunaki Village, you cannot leave.

-This tunnel was built in 1927.
-It is 444m long (4 is a cursed number in Japan, similar to the number 13 for most Western people).
-Kyiotaki is, according to legends, cursed by all the workers who died while building it, due to the terrible working conditions of the time, which forced them to work like slaves, and by all those who died in the tunnel, victims of accidents caused by the spirits of the workers.
+This tunnel was built in 1927 and is 444 meters long.
+The number 4 is considered unlucky in Japan, much like the number 13 in many Western countries.
+According to the legend, Kiyotaki is cursed by the workers who died while building it, because of the terrible working conditions at the time, and by those who later died in the tunnel in accidents linked to the workers' spirits.

-It is said that ghosts can be seen in the tunnel at night, and that they can even possess your car and cause an accident.
-It is also said that there is a mirror in this tunnel, and that if you look into it and see a ghost, you will have a horrible death.
-The length of the tunnel can also vary, depending on the time and period you are measuring it (night or day).
+People say ghosts can be seen in the tunnel at night, and that they can even take control of your car and cause an accident.
+There is also said to be a mirror in the tunnel, and if you look into it and see a ghost, you will die in a horrible way.
+The length of the tunnel is also said to vary depending on the time of day and the moment it is measured.

 Akaname - The Dirt Licker

-Akaname can be translated as “dirt licker.”
-Akaname is a horrible type of bogeyman from Japan that literally licks dirty bathrooms, cleaning everything with its tongue aided by its poisonous saliva.
-It is believed that the monster may have originated as a way for parents to motivate their children to keep the bathroom clean.
+Akaname can be translated as "dirt licker."
+It is a frightening yokai that literally licks dirty bathrooms clean with its long tongue, helped by poisonous saliva.
+Some people believe the creature was created as a scary way to encourage children to keep the bathroom clean.

 Shirime - The Man with an Eye on His Butt

-The description of this character is a bit crude.
-Shirime was the name given to an apparition of a man with an eye in place of his anus.
-Eye on the butt, to be more precise.
+The description of this figure is a little crude.
+Shirime is the name given to an apparition of a man with an eye in place of his anus.
+In other words, an eye on the butt.

-There is almost no information about its appearances.
-In fact, there is only one recorded story about Shirime, but the idea of this being was quite assimilated by the artist and poet Yosa Buson who included several supernatural creatures in the paintings he made.
+There is almost no information about this creature.
+In fact, there is only one recorded story about Shirime, but the idea was later absorbed by the artist and poet Yosa Buson, who included many supernatural creatures in his paintings.